canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

   { width: "1fr" },
 ]
 ```

-# Row
+## Row

 [Row](/documentation/#row) contains data for an entry in a table.
-It also have options, which can be used to override any settings that were set by Table, Headers/Footers (at Document/Section levels ) when render that specific row.
+It has options which override any table-level settings.

 ```javascript
 const row = {
     data: ["Label","Quantity","Rate","Total"],